 Clean and disinfect group transportation vehicles between users (e.g., keys, steering wheel, gear shift, controls, vents, belts, seats, interior and exterior door handles, etc.).

 Consider creating dirty/clean or colour-coded signs to clearly indicate equipment or room status.

 Perform a deep cleaning of living accommodations between groups of campers.

-Make sure public washrooms and showers (if open) are cleaned more frequently, have running water, and are stocked with soap, paper towels and a plastic lined no-touch waste container.
+Make sure washrooms are cleaned more frequently, have running water, and are stocked with soap, paper towels and a plastic-lined no-touch waste container.

 Follow the mask wearing requirements of your local public health agency and jurisdiction, including for children and masks.

-Make sure that wearing a mask does not create new hazards such as from entanglement (moving equipment) or flammability (open flame or sparks).
+Make sure that wearing a mask does not create new hazards such as from entanglement (moving equipment) or from open flames and sparks (campfires, candles, BBQ).

 Implement or update the workplace heat-stress program, as mask wearing may increase physiological stress during high-exertion tasks.

 For some children, not being able to see an adults’ face and mouth clearly may cause difficulties.
 Consider using a clear mask.

 Staff may also wish to use eye protection (such as safety glasses, goggles, or a face shield) in addition to a mask, when in close physical contact with children or other people who are not wearing a mask.